 Your Pet’s Weight Means You Can’t Lift Them

 This may fall under one of the above categories, of course, but dog stairs are ideal for situations where you simply can’t get your dog up and into a car or up and into bed on your own.
 This might be due to the fact that you have a large dog, or that they are overweight, You may have health problems yourself or your dogs may simply not like being picked up!

 You also need to consider safety.
 You might think that you are strong enough to hoist a dog into a car or up and down on your own, but if you slip accidentally, it might result in problems for both you and your pet.
-Therefore, an anti-slip, high-quality pet steps or pet ramp could be just what you need.
+Therefore, anti-slip, high-quality pet steps or a pet ramp could be just what you need.

 Are Ramps or Stairs Better for Dogs?